ipeis/HH-VAEM/README.md

 python inpainting.py --models VAE HVAE HMCVAE HHVAE --dataset celeba --split 0
 ```

-which will stack a row of inpainted images for each of the given models.
+which will stack a row of inpainted images for each of the given models, after two rows with the original and observed images, respectively.

 <br>
 <p align="center">